statemindio/fang/howto_run.md

 ### Running the Runner service

-The differential fuzzing might require having separate dependencies to run (vyper&titanoboa versions).
+The differential fuzzing might require having separate dependencies to run (`vyper`&`titanoboa` versions).
-Run each set of runners in a different virtual environment.
+Run each set of `runners` in a different virtual environment.

 #### Example environment one